ERGeorgiev/CrawlerExample/README.md

 # Crawler.Demo
+A generic recursive crawler that will crawl only links belonging to the given host.
+It will also print out all links that it finds.

 ## Dependency Injection
 DI is great when you have a volatile dependency.
 I believe that for this crawler, it is not necessary.